-Primary care providers (PCPs) and behavioral health providers are expected to maintain established office/service hours and access to appointments with standards established by Beacon and/or as may be required by Health First Colorado.
+Primary care providers and behavioral health providers are expected to maintain established office/service hours and access to appointments with standards established by Beacon and/or as may be required by Health First Colorado.
 The provider contract requires that the hours of operation of all of our network providers are convenient to the population served and do not discriminate against members (e.g., hours of operation may be no less than those for commercially-insured or public fee-for-service-insured individuals), and that services are available twenty-four hours a day, seven days a week, when medically necessary.
-Access to care standards, set by the State of Colorado, require all participating PCPs to have availability for members within seven (7) days of request, and urgent access shall be available within twenty-four (24) hours from the initial identification of need.
+Access to care standards, set by the State of Colorado, require all participating primary care medical providers (PCMPs) to have availability for members within seven (7) days of request, and urgent access shall be available within twenty-four (24) hours from the initial identification of need.

 The Provider Network Subcommittee approved the policy to monitor access to care standards across the physical health and behavioral health networks during the reporting period.
 The policy specifies all Primary Care Provider are audited every six (6) months.
-Providers that do not meet standards receive education and are reviewed within 90 days of initial contact to ensure compliance is achieved.
-Provider Relations will conduct an audit of network providers in the third quarter of 2020.
+Providers that do not meet standards receive education and are reviewed within ninety (90) days of initial contact to ensure compliance is achieved.
+Provider Relations conducted a second audit of network providers in December of 2019, the first audit was conducted in June of 2019.